Varnado Simpson: My Lai massacre

-Under Captain Medina's command, who said "kill anything in sight," Simpson participated in the massacre at the village of My Lai, where he reportedly killed approximately 20-25 unarmed villagers, including a mother and her baby.
+Under Captain Medina's command, who said "kill anything in sight," Simpson participated in the massacre at the village of My Lai, where he reportedly killed approximately 20–25 unarmed villagers, including a mother and her baby.
 TIME magazine quotes him as stating: "I shot them, the lady and the little boy.
 He was about two years old."
 His official statement on the event was succinct: "I killed about eight people that day.
 I shot a couple of old men who were running away.
 I also shot some women and children.
 I would shoot them as they ran out of huts or tried to hide."
 Simpson's words from this interview were later reinterpreted by Robert Lowell in his poem "Women, Children, Babies, Cows, Cats."

 After being discharged later in 1968, Simpson got a job at a bank before returning to college.

-In a 1969 interview with The New York Times, Simpson admitting to killing 10 at My Lai, and said all of them were adults.
+In a 1969 interview with The New York Times, Simpson admitted to killing 10 people at My Lai, and said all of them were adults.
 However, the day before, he confessed to NBC that he had killed a child with his mother.
-During the interview, when Simpson was asked if he had seen any children killed at My Lai, he said he did not want to answer that question, telling the interview that it was painful for him.
+During the interview, when Simpson was asked if he had seen any children killed at My Lai, he said he did not want to answer that question, telling the interviewer that it was painful for him.
 Simpson then ended the interview abruptly by leaving early.